 Dr Pavlic: It is very complicated.
 We expect immediate responses, but it does not happen that way.
 Ground water was floated as a challenge in the 1970s and 80s, but nothing was done about it until the 2000s.
 The Lao government’s response to the banana problem in its north (Chinese-owned concessions, over use of pesticides, non-payment for Lao labour), however, is an example where a government did respond quickly to the evidence.
 Responding to questioning from John Ward (Mekong Futures) on whether or not the government is responding to a clear objective and an acute problem.
 Dr Pavlic agreed.
 The problem was identifying suitable alternative options for banana farmers.

+“

 Dr Sellamuttu: In Myanmar (where she is based) that the Advisor Group of the National Water Resources Committee ‘displays a sense of wanting to engage in the Mekong’.
 They seem interested in the lessons of collaboration, and applying these to the Irrawaddy.